 3. His relationship with drugs and addictions

-Can you recall any celeb in India who’s been really forthcoming and honest about his drug addiction?
+Can you recall any celeb in India who’s been forthcoming and honest about his drug addiction?
 I am sure there is no one.
-This is one quality that makes Sanjay Dutt a truly rare bird in Bollywood.
-His unhesitating honesty and forthrightness about things he has done.
+This is one quality that makes Sanjay Dutt a scarce bird in Bollywood.
+His unwavering honesty and forthrightness about things he has done.
 “Whatever drugs are there in the book, I’ve done it.
 But I preferred cocaine and heroin.
 You sniff cocaine, you smoke heroin, you can inject it.”

 4. Possessive, interfering, an emotional abuser and proud of it!

 A film like Kabir Singh becomes a blockbuster and everyone is surprised about the justification of the lead character’s toxic masculinity.
 Before Kabir Singh, there was a real Sanjay Dutt, the real bad boy of Bollywood.
 Millions of fans adored him, yet one look at his personal life and there is perhaps nothing to love.
 Sanjay made no bones about the fact that he was a possessive, interfering partner.

 He once said, “I have never interfered in my girlfriend’s career, except in the matter of her clothes.
 I am very possessive about her.
 She is mine and I don’t like her to expose herself on screen.”

 About his new wife Richa Sharma, whom he disallowed from continuing a career in films, he once said, “She’s waiting for me with food, so I love that.
 It’s a great feeling to know that someone is waiting for you at home.”